Investing Real Estate Investing

 Screen a property using the 1% rule

-The simplest way to judge a property’s worth is by using the 1% rule as I mentioned above.
-Essentially, the 1% rule is a bird’s-eye view of a deal and it tells you the minimum you should rent a property for in order for it to be a good deal.
+The simplest way to judge a property’s worth is by using the 1% rule.
+Essentially, the 1% rule is a bird’s-eye view of a deal and it tells you the minimum amount of rent you should charge for it to be a good deal.

 For example, let’s say you want to buy a specific house that’s listed at a selling price of $100,000.
 You plan to use the BRRRR method and turn the house into a rental.
-If you can’t rent it for at least 1% of the purchase price per month, which is $1,000, you typically don’t even want to look at the deal.
-If you can’t get at least 1% of your money back on a monthly basis, you want to look elsewhere.
+If you can’t rent it for at least 1% of the purchase price per month, which is $1,000, you should look elsewhere.

-That being said, some areas have really high appreciation (such as California, for example), where you could maybe get away with renting a property at half a percent of the purchase price per month and still come out profitable.
-On the flip side, one of the reasons I moved to Tulsa was because I was seeing that I could rent out properties at 1.5 to 2% of the purchase price.
-That means my money is working harder for me and I’ll earn on my investment at a quicker pace.
+However, some areas have really high appreciation (such as California), where you could maybe get away with renting a property at half a percent of the purchase price per month and still come out profitable.
+On the flip side, one of the reasons I moved to Tulsa was because I saw that I could rent out properties at 1.5 to 2% of the purchase price which made my money work harder for me.

 Another way to value a property is to use the cash-on-cash metric as a screening tool.
 This is the return you’re going to get back on your money before taxes divided by the amount of money you put into a property.
 Here’s an example.